ishanrt119/internship-chatbot/README.md

 streamlit run app.py
 ```

-- **Uploading Resumes:** Click the internal attachment clip button inside the chat text box to upload your PDF resume.
+- **Uploading Resumes:** Click the `📎` attachment clip button inside the chat text box to upload your PDF resume.
+Your extracted profile will appear in the left sidebar!
-- **Settings:** Adjust your target job roles, minimum stipend, and API settings by clicking the "⚙️ Settings" button near the top right of the application.
+- **Autonomous Search:** Simply ask the chatbot what you're looking for (e.g., "Find me a Machine Learning internship").
+It will automatically figure out the parameters, scrape portals, and match you!
-- **Chat:** Just ask!
-"What skills am I missing for Machine Learning roles?" or "Can you explain why the top match is good for me?"
+- **Career Advice:** Ask the copilot anything!
+For example: "What skills am I missing for these roles?" or "Can you explain why the top match is good for me?"

 ## 📝 License